JsIqbal/Docker-B1/lecture-6/lecture-6.md

-docker --version -> to check the version of docker docker run hello-world -> to check if docker is working fine

-when we will use docker we need to know operating system

-we need to use ubuntu for docker..we will be using lots of comands

-go to docker hub -> check operating systems

-docker pull ubuntu -> ubuntu will come which is a software that came in our computer

-docker run ubuntu -> to run the ubuntu got from docker hub

-sudo docker run -it ubuntu -> root@35c3bf425181:/#

-sudo docker run -it ubuntu sh -> #

-inside the ubuntu :
-    use comands : ls, cd, pwd
-    we can use all the comands in the ubuntu inside docker

-docker gave us ubuntu within 1 minute

-what is docker?
-1. ecosystem or platform. ex : food chain
-6 docker part : docker client, docker server, docker machine, docker images, docker hub, docker compose work of docker : create container and run it.

-docker machine has 2 part : docker client and docker server inside docker machine there is image

-Question : when we install docker we normally install a docker machine ? yes. docker machine has 2 part : docker client and docker server when we write docker pull ubuntu : this comand is receieved by docker cli..that means we are telling the docker cli to execute pull ubuntu comand

-pull ubuntu is sent to docker server which is a docker daemon which is a big process

-docker hub : website
-docker componse : upcoming???

-image: docker run -it ubuntu -> in here the ubuntu stands for image
-    docker image is a single file:
-        this file has all dependency and configuration the software + dependencies + configuration = image

-image is a picture of the file system image is a single file -> this has the picture of the file system image is the snapshot of the file system

-# basically we pull an image from docker hub . image means snapshot of file system.

-image is used to create containers.

-container : instance of image

-when we say docker run -it an_image we basically say that run the file system from the last snapshot

-where we put image : docker machine where image run : container

-we can create multiple containers using a single image

-why use docker?

-1. installing software : download > run > error > troubleshoot > rerun installer > get another error > troubleshoot > etc...
-2. we have a software that runs in one machine and not run in another machine..docker fix this issue
-3. docker makes it really easy to install and run software without worrying about setup or dependencies

-docker ps -> docker container lists

-docker run ubuntu -> start and destroy docker container

-docker run -it ubuntu sh -> start the ubuntu image in a container and get inside the container it -> interective , this is an option sh -> means i want to get inside the ubuntu and give me a shell mkdir iqbal -> make directory cd -> change directory
-# -> superuser
-$ -> normal user

-touch filename -> create a new file in linux

-cd .. -> go back to previous folder

-Components of OS : process manage, interprocess, communication, process sceduling, memory manage, process management, file system management linux is popular for file system

-ls -> list
-ls -> list item by line by line

-drwxr-xr-x  4 jsiqbal jsiqbal 4096 Jun 28 13:34 Desktop -> in here d stands for directory

-cd -> change direcotory
-pwd -> present working directory

-In linux every software is a file.. if we install something in linux it is saved in linux harddrive as a file

-Linux OS :

-cpu + memory + hard disk -> kernel -> system calls -> processes like nodejs or chrome

-the processes talks to hardware through system calls by the Kernel.
-Kernel is the OS

-problem:
-hard drive has python v2.
-chrome needs python v2
-nodejs needs python v3

-solution
-isolate hard drive. (only possible in linux)

-concept : namespacing

-if chrome makes a system call then kernel gives python v2

-what is namespacing: per process resources isolation control groups : control the resources for isolated namespaces

-container also has namespacing and control group

-container : portion of -> ram, cpu, network, hard drive, kernel everything together forms a container. ultimately a mini computer.

-image has 2 part : file system snapshot . ex : chrome, python
-                    startup command -> run chrome
-                the creator gives the startup comand and creates the file system

-docker
-why docker
-image
-container
-docker hub
-docker pull
-docker run
-docker client
-docker server
-interective run
-shell comand
-file system
-various comands
-comand elaboration
+## Docker Basics

+- To check the version of Docker: `docker --version`
+- To check if Docker is working fine: `docker run hello-world`

+When using Docker, it is important to understand the underlying operating system.
+For Docker, Ubuntu is commonly used, and many commands will be performed within an Ubuntu environment.

+To work with Docker:
+1. Go to Docker Hub and check the available operating systems.
+2. Pull the Ubuntu image from Docker Hub: `docker pull ubuntu`
+3. Run the Ubuntu image: `docker run ubuntu`
+4. To run Ubuntu in interactive mode: `sudo docker run -it ubuntu` (You will see the command prompt as `root@<container_id>:/#`)
+5. To run Ubuntu and access the shell: `sudo docker run -it ubuntu sh` (You will see the command prompt as `#`)

+Inside the Ubuntu container, you can use various commands such as `ls`, `cd`, `pwd`, etc. All commands that are available in Ubuntu can be executed inside Docker.

+Docker provides an Ubuntu environment within minutes, allowing for easy testing and execution of commands.

+## Docker Overview

+Docker is an ecosystem or platform, similar to a food chain, and consists of the following components:

+1. Docker client
+2. Docker server (daemon)
+3. Docker machine
+4. Docker images
+5. Docker Hub (a website for sharing Docker images)
+6. Docker Compose (used for defining and running multi-container Docker applications)

+The main purpose of Docker is to create and run containers.
+A container is an instance of an image.

+When installing Docker, a Docker machine is typically installed, which consists of the Docker client and Docker server.
+The Docker client sends commands to the Docker server (daemon), which is a large process responsible for handling requests.

+To pull an image from Docker Hub, the `docker pull <image>` command is received by the Docker CLI, instructing it to execute the "pull" command.
+This command is then sent to the Docker server (daemon).

+An image is a single file that contains the software, its dependencies, and configurations.
+It is a snapshot of the file system.

+Images are used to create containers.
+Containers are instances of images.
+Multiple containers can be created using a single image.

+The benefits of using Docker include:
+1. Simplified software installation without worrying about setup or dependencies.
+2. Ensuring consistency across different machines and environments.
+3. Easy portability and scalability of applications.

+To list running containers, you can use the `docker ps` command.

+The `docker run <image>` command starts and destroys a Docker container.

+To access the shell within a container, you can use the `docker run -it <image> sh` command.

+Inside the container, you can perform various operations, such as creating directories (`mkdir`), changing directories (`cd`), etc. The prompt may show `#` for the root user or `$` for a normal user.

+Components of an operating system include process management, interprocess communication, process scheduling, memory management, and file system management.
+Linux is popular for its file system.

+Linux treats every software as a file.
+When something is installed in Linux, it is saved on the hard drive as a file.

+In Linux, processes communicate with hardware through system calls made to the kernel.
+The kernel is responsible for managing CPU, memory, and hard disk resources.

+Isolating hard drive resources is possible in Linux through a concept called namespacing.
+Namespacing allows the kernel to provide different versions of software based on system calls made by different processes.

+Containers also utilize namespacing and control groups to isolate resources.
+A container consists of a portion of RAM, CPU, network, hard drive, and the kernel, all together forming a mini-computer.

+## Summary

+- Docker is a platform that allows for the creation and management of containers.
+- Images are snapshots of file systems, containing software, dependencies, and configurations.
+- Containers are instances of images, providing isolated environments for running applications.
+- Docker Hub is a repository for sharing and accessing Docker images.
+- Docker client communicates with the Docker server (daemon) to execute commands and manage containers.
+- Docker allows for simplified software installation, consistency across environments, and easy portability of applications.
+- Containers utilize namespacing and control groups to isolate resources and provide an environment similar to a mini-computer.